hopsoft/docker-graphite-statsd/README.md

 ## Running through Kubernetes
 You can use this 3-rd party repo with Graphite Helm chart - https://github.com/kiwigrid/helm-charts/tree/master/charts/graphite

+## About `root` process

+This image uses `runit` as init system, to run multiple processes in single container.
+It's not against Docker guidelines but bit against Docker philosophy.
+Also, `runit` require root privileges to run, so, it's not possible to stop using root privileges, without completely rewrite this image.
+This is possible, of course, but it's better to use separate images per component then, and having separate repository for this new project.

+## Experimental Features
+### go-carbon

+Use `GOCARBON=1` environment variable to enable [go-carbon](https://github.com/lomik/go-carbon) instance instead of normal Carbon.
+Please note that it will disable carbon-aggregator too.
+Use `GRAPHITE_CLUSTER_SERVERS="127.0.0.1:8000"` if you want also use [carbonserver](https://github.com/grobian/carbonserver) feature.

+### brubeck

+Use `BRUBECK=1` environment variable to enable [brubeck]() instance of normal Statsd.
+Please note that brubeck has different config format and not fully compatible with original statsd.

 ## Additional Reading